Orkney Heavy Regiment, Royal Artillery

 The Orkney Heavy Regiment was a Territorial Army unit of Britain's Royal Artillery raised in the Orkney Islands just before World War II.
 During the war it was greatly expanded to defend the vital naval base of Scapa Flow.
 It was reformed postwar and later became an air defence battery.

 Precursor units

 There had been previous volunteer artillery units in the Orkney Islands: the Kirkwall Gunners during the Napoleonic Wars, and the 1st Orkney Artillery Volunteers (OAV) formed in 1860.
-By 1914 the OAV had become the Orkney Royal Garrison Artillery tasked with defending the new naval base at Scapa Flow, but during the war this role was taken over by the Royal Marine Artillery, and although the Orkney RGA was reformed postwar it was shortlived and disbanded in 1922.
+By 1914 the OAV had become the Orkney Royal Garrison Artillery tasked with defending the new naval base at Scapa Flow, but during the war this role was taken over by the Royal Marine Artillery, and although the Orkney RGA was reformed postwar it was short-lived and disbanded in 1922.

 Origin

 In 1926 it had been decided that the responsibility for coast defences in the UK would rest solely with the part-time Territorial Army (TA).
 After the Munich Crisis in 1938 there was a rapid expansion of the TA, particularly for coast and air defence.
 With the Royal Navy's Home Fleet due to be based at Scapa Flow once more if war came, defences for the anchorage were an urgent requirement.
 The Lord Lieutenant of Orkney and Shetland, Alfred Baikie, took the lead in raising batteries of anti-aircraft and coast artillery and fortress engineers in the islands.

 A new Orkney Heavy Regiment, RA was formed on 1 November 1938, comprising regimental headquarters (RHQ) and 190 Heavy Battery at Kirkwall, under the command of Lieutenant-Colonel F. Buchanan.
 The new unit manned the coast guns at Stanger Head, Flotta, Ness Battery and Stromness, and was supported by the Orkney Fortress Royal Engineers formed at the same time, which were responsible for the searchlights (S/Ls) and generators.
 Recruiting for these units was good, and they had all attended summer training camps before war broke out on 3 September 1939.